Skip to content

 A view of Chartwell painted by Sir Winston Churchill, c.1938 | © Churchill Heritage Ltd. reproduced with permission of Curtis Brown, London on behalf of Churchill Heritage, Ltd.

 For Churchill, who first picked up a paintbrush aged 40, painting was an antidote to pressure and strain.
-From the views of his beloved home at Chartwell to those of the lakes and mountains of Europe and beyond, he was prolific, producing over 500 paintings over his lifetime.
+From the views of his beloved home at Chartwell to those of the lakes and mountains of Europe and beyond, he was prolific, producing over 500 paintings across his lifetime.

 Black and white archive photo of Sir Winston Churchill seated before an easel and paint set painting beneath a parasol.